LordRoop/Personal_Repo_1/README.md

 # Welcome to Roop's GitHub Pages

-## Test Prep plans:
-- Do all of the FRQs that I missed in Tri 2, or at least the ones I can.
-- Finally finish the Random Passcode generator that I was supposed to turn in at the end of tri 2.
-- Link to password generator: [Here](https://replit.com/@JSinghSD/CSACollegeboardFRQ)

 ## Tech Talk 1- 3/16/22
 - Learned about circle queues.
 (Seven Slimy snakes)
 - when queuing new values, the head remains constant and the tail keeps being updated to add to it.